 Judging by the conversations between technology students and our companies, the second edition of the High Tech Career Competition (HTCC) passed.
-About 50 students, almost half of them foreign, 'shopped' on Saturday morning 25 May about the internship and graduation market of the Northern high-tech companies at Resato International in Assen.
+About 50 students, nearly half of them foreign, ‘shopped’ Saturday morning, May 25, about the internship and graduate market of Northern high-tech companies at Resato International in Assen.
 No lack of motivation.
 Some had to get up early to look for that beautiful graduation assignment.

 They know where to find the internship market, thanks to social media and the internship boards at school.
 And some know it from the first edition last year Philips in Drachten.
-Yde, an electrical engineering student at NHL-Stenden electrical engineering, finds the market a relief. ,,I know you from last time and from a high-tech safari and I think this is a great concept.
-At regular trade shows, secondments are insistently breathing down your neck.
+Yde, an electrical engineering student at NHL-Stenden electrical engineering, finds the market a breath of fresh air. ,,I know you from last time and from a high-tech safari and I like this concept.
+At ordinary fairs, secondment companies are intrusively breathing down your neck.
 Here I talk directly to the companies themselves.
-I like that much better!"
+I like that much better!’’

 Select